|Mixed Martial Arts|

 Once everyone in the class is comfortable with this first technique, a combination, counter or variation is often taught in the same manner.
-MMA, along with many of the grappling-based martial arts like Brazilian Jiu-Jitsu, Wrestling and Judo, are often rightly compared with the game of chess.
+MMA, along with many of the grappling-based martial arts like Brazilian Jiu-Jitsu and wrestling are often rightly compared with the game of chess.
 As with the board game, in martial arts the best practitioners have a game plan which is supported by solid fundamentals and techniques that are used in combination and in counter attacks.

 In other classes, you will work with a partner on situation-specific sparring, pad work or drills.
 Mixed martial arts employs techniques from all martial arts and combat sports and so the range of training methods in our MMA classes reflects that.

 Classes are generally finished with several rounds of sparring.
 There are no grades, ranks or belts in MMA – the test of your knowledge, skill and progression is your ability to actually apply what you have learned.

 Sparring is closely monitored by your instructor and we provide a safe and positive atmosphere for you to learn.
 The goal of sparring is not to hurt your training partners – it is to learn and have some fun.

 Please note, as with all classes at Absolute MMA and Conditioning, sparring is strictly optional.